 Step 3 – Don’t forget your port of entry (POE) letter

-Bring your port of entry (POE) letter (also called “introduction letter”).
-This is the letter you received from IRCC stating that you’ve been approved for your work or study permit.
-If applicable, bring the extension granted because you couldn’t travel to Canada before the expiry of your initial Letter of Introduction during the pandemic.
+Bring your port of entry (POE) letter, which is the letter you received from IRCC stating that you’ve been approved for your work or study permit.

-If you are going to Canada as a tourist/visitor (for example, because you are accompanying your spouse who is going to Canada to study or work), you do not need a letter of introduction, but you must apply for either a visa or an Electronic Travel Authorization (eTA), depending on your nationality, before departure.
+If you are going to Canada as a tourist/visitor (for example, because you are accompanying your spouse who is going to Canada to study or work), you do not need a POE letter.
+Instead, you must apply for either a visa or an Electronic Travel Authorization (eTA), depending on your nationality.
 Check the Entry requirements by country or territory to know which applies to you.

 Step 4 – Buy travel insurance coverage

-IEC permit holders (Working Holiday, Co-op or Young Professionals) must be able to show proof of health insurance coverage valid for the entire duration of their stay.
+IEC permit holders (Working Holiday, Young Professionals, International Co-op) must be able to show proof of health insurance coverage valid for the entire duration of their stay.
 If you only buy insurance coverage for a few months, you will be issued a shorter permit and you won’t be able to extend it after buying more coverage.
 See the following explanation from the government of Canada (source):

 “If your insurance policy is valid for less than your expected stay, you will be issued a work permit that expires at the same time as your insurance.
 If this happens, you will not be able to apply to change the conditions of your work permit at a later date.”